Testing

 Registration Information

-There will be a $40 late registration fee and a $40 canceled/unused exam fee this year.
-Keep this in mind as you begin registration.
+- There will be a $40 fee for late registration and a $40 cancellation/unused exam fee this year.

 Action Steps